eflynn4/apexivyhackathoncrazy/README.md

 ## Problem Statement

 Online reviews, particularly on platforms like Google, often suffer from voluntary response bias – users with strong opinions (frequently negative) are more likely to contribute.
-Our initial analysis of the `google_review_ratings.csv` dataset confirmed this, revealing an average user rating significantly below the theoretical neutral midpoint (approx. 2.12 vs. 2.5 on a 1-5 scale, assuming 1 is the minimum allowed rating).
+Our initial analysis of the `google_review_ratings.csv` dataset confirmed this, revealing an average user rating significantly below the theoretical neutral midpoint (approx. 2.12 vs. 2.5 on a 0-5 scale).

+*   **Note:** While the lowest possible review on Google Maps is one star, this dataset contains average rating values below 1.
+This lower minimum suggests the data represents ratings on a scale where zero is the effective minimum, or it aggregates ratings in a way that produces averages below 1.
+We proceeded using 2.5 as the theoretical neutral midpoint of the apparent 0-5 range observed in the user averages.

 ## Objective